Key Takeaways

 How Long Does THC Stay in the Body?

 Detox refers to the timeline for removing the majority of THC from your body so you can function apart from the influence of substances.
 Typically, it takes 4-8 days for your body to undergo withdrawal symptoms and recover from the initial shock of detoxing.
-However, the exact timeline during which traces of THC may remain in your system is longer than eight days.
-Markedly, it really depends on your unique situation around marijuana use.
+However, the exact timeline during which traces of THC may remain in your system is longer than eight days, because detection times vary based on frequency and amount of use and THC can stay in your system for 1–6 weeks after stopping.
 People who chronically use weed will generally take longer to rid their bodies of all traces.

-THC can be detected in urine for anywhere from 24 hours to 30 days after your last dose.
-If you’ve been a more avid user, it could take up to a month.
+THC can be detected in urine for about 3-4 days after one-time use, around 1–2 weeks for occasional use, and about 4–6 weeks for daily use.
 In blood, THC can linger for 12 hours or more, and in saliva for 1-3 days.
 However, it can take 90 days to fully remove THC from your body because it can still be detected in hair follicles.
+While the intoxicating effects may last only a few hours, THC metabolites can remain detectable much longer.
+THC-COOH is a non-psychoactive metabolite with a half-life of up to 12 days.

 What’s the Best Way to Quit Weed?

 Unfortunately, it’s not always easy to quit using weed.
 If you have been a long-time user of marijuana, stopping will be especially hard.
-Your body will go into shock when you first deny your cravings for more, which will activate withdrawal symptoms.
+Cannabis withdrawal is officially recognized in the DSM-5.
+Withdrawal symptoms may begin within about a day of stopping, often peak between days 2 and 6, and can last up to 3 weeks for daily users.
+Heavy or dependent users may experience intense cravings, along with irritability, anxiety, and sleep problems.
 It is during the withdrawal phase that many people give up and relapse.
-Sadly, it’s simply too difficult to break an addiction on your own, since you may have psychological and physiological dependence.
+Sadly, it’s simply too difficult to break an addiction on your own, since you may have psychological and physiological dependence that can leave your judgment affected and strain connections with loved ones.

 However, breaking free from cannabis addiction is possible!
-The best way is to undergo professional weed detox at a facility like The Haven in Washington.
+The best way is to undergo professional weed detox at a facility like The Haven in Washington, since professional support improves quit success rates.
 Additionally, you can try to cut back on weed by avoiding triggers and setting daily limits that you reduce each week.
-However, trying to stop on your own often doesn’t work, so we recommend you explore detoxing through a treatment center.
+However, trying to stop on your own often doesn’t work, so we recommend you explore detoxing through a treatment center to improve mental clarity and relationships.

 Are There Professional Programs for Marijuana Abuse Recovery?

 Yes, we offer professional programs for marijuana addiction recovery.
 Our treatment options will teach you how to eliminate cannabis from your life and maintain lifelong sobriety.
 Sometimes, all it takes is intentional time for healing and gaining the skills to avoid relapse.
-Our programming includes medical detoxification to remove substances from your system, but also follow-up treatment.
+Our programming includes medical detoxification to remove substances from your system, and treatment for cannabis use disorder may also include behavioral support and counseling.
+Medically supervised detox is safer for people with co-occurring mental health issues or severe symptoms.
 Notably, our rehab is split into various levels of care that you can work through as you achieve independence in abstinence.
 Immediately after detoxing from weed, you can transition into residential inpatient treatment.
-From there, you can move into one of our flexible outpatient rehab options, and finally, stay connected to support in aftercare.
+From there, you can move into one of our flexible outpatient rehab options, where outpatient counseling can help manage cannabis withdrawal symptoms, and finally, stay connected to support in aftercare.
+Marijuana Anonymous also offers free peer-support as an added recovery resource.

-Entering drug treatment at a rehab center could be the step that transforms your future!
+Entering drug treatment at a rehab center could be the step that transforms your future, especially when dependence calls for professional support.
 We truly believe addiction rehab should be a life-changing experience that sets you on a path of success and fulfillment.
 This is why our programming is comprehensive and highly individualized.
 Further, we offer locations around Washington so you can remain close to home while you’re recovering in our detoxification facility.

 What to Look for in a Washington State Detox Center